notwa/minisat/README.md

 ### [branch MapleLCMDist][mlcmd]

-Ranking first on the main track of [the 2017 SAT Competition,][comp2017] this is a variation of MapleLCM which is based on MapleCOMSPS.
+Ranking first on the main track of [the 2017 SAT Competition,][comp2017] this adds a distance heuristic to MapleLCM, which in turn is based on MapleCOMSPS.
 Note that a patch is available to
 [fix a crash in MapleLCMDist's DRUP-outputting code.][mlcmd_patch]
 <!-- TODO: authors? -->